inclusivenaming/website/content/about.md

 title: "About the Inclusive Naming Initiative"
 ---

 The Inclusive Naming Initiative’s mission is to help companies and projects remove all harmful and unclear language of any kind and replace it with an agreed-upon set of neutral terms.
 The initiative’s goal is to define processes and tools to remove harmful language from projects.
 This includes creating a comprehensive list of terms with replacements, language evaluation frameworks and templates, and infrastructure to aid the transition.
-RedHat, IBM, LF Networking, and the Kubernetes Naming WG are all already on board.
+Red Hat, IBM, LF Networking, and the Kubernetes Naming WG are all already on board.

 ## Goals